British artists' suppliers, 1650-1950 - M

 John Brett is documented as using ‘Laurie’s Venetian red’ in 1892 (Lowry 2001 p.40).
-Other artists are mentioned in Madderton’s publicity material, which included a testimonial from Frederick Leighton PRA in 1893, and subsequently from Millais, Burne-Jones, Watts, Holman Hunt and many other artists who are reported as having praised the quality of Cambridge Colours (1896).
+William Hole used canvas and materials from Madderton’s for his wall paintings in the courtyard of the Scottish National Portrait Gallery in 1898 (National Records of Scotland, NG1/37/2).
+Other artists are mentioned in Madderton’s publicity material, which included a testimonial from Frederick Leighton PRA in 1893, and from Millais, Burne-Jones, Watts, Holman Hunt and many other artists who are reported as having praised the quality of Cambridge Colours (1896).
 Later, by 1913, testimonials were provided by Harold Speed, Edwin Abbey, George Clausen, Luke Fildes, Briton Riviere, Edward Stott and J.W.
 Waterhouse (Harris, Scarfe & Co Ltd’s catalogue, see above).

 William Manby, see Alexander Emerton

 William Marcellus, Strand, London from 1755, Child’s Court, near Durham Yard, Strand 1759-1760, Exchange Court 1760-1763, Hungerford Market, Strand 1764-1767, The Colour Shop, 12 St Martin’s Lane 1771-1776, Chelsea 1776.
 Painter, later colourman.